Humboldt Explorer

 Diving experience

-The Humboldt Explorer offers unparalleled diving experiences in one of the most fascinating places on earth - the Galapagos Islands.
+The Humboldt Explorer offers unparalleled diving experiences in one of the most fascinating places in the world – the Galapagos Islands.

-The ship's itinerary includes Darwin Island, Wolf Island and Cousin's Rock.
+The ship's route includes Darwin Island, Wolf Island, and Cousin’s Rock.

-The incredible abundance of animals and the unique biodiversity both above and below the water make the exotic and extensive Galapagos region a very special destination.
+With an incredible abundance of animals and unique biodiversity both above and below the water, the exotic and vast Galapagos region is truly a one-of-a-kind travel destination!

-Renovated in 2023, the ship offers space for a total of 16 divers in 8 air-conditioned cabins - located on the main & lower deck.
+Renovated in 2023, the ship has 8 air-conditioned cabins – located on the main and lower decks – with space for a total of 16 divers.

-The Humboldt Explorer also has a partially covered sun deck with whirlpool, a large lounge area with ample seating and a saloon area with dining, bar and entertainment facilities.
+The Humboldt Explorer also features a partially covered sundeck with a hot tub, a spacious lounge area with plenty of seating, and a salon area with dining, bar, and entertainment options.

 CABINS